dekkuz/dekkuz.github.io/about.md

 title: About
 permalink: /about/
 ---
 my name Shidiq Hartono
-i'm simple person
+simple person
-Electronics And Machine Learning Enthusiast

 ### More Information
 my interest learning about electronics, PCB design, Machine Learning and Computer Vision